Underemployment

 The Bottom Line

 Underemployment is the "dark matter" of the labor market—a massive, invisible force that explains why many people feel the economy is bad even when the headline numbers say it's good.
-For economists, it solves the puzzle of missing wage inflation.
-For workers, it represents a loss of potential and a source of deep frustration.
-Understanding the difference between U-3 and U-6 is essential for anyone trying to grasp the true health of the economy.
-It reminds us that a job is not just a binary status; it is a spectrum of utilization, and for millions, that utilization is far too low.
+For economists, it solves the puzzle of missing wage inflation, explaining why labor costs don't rise even in tight markets.
+For workers, it represents a profound loss of potential, a source of deep financial frustration, and a long-term threat to their lifetime earnings trajectory.
+Understanding the critical difference between the headline U-3 rate and the broader U-6 measure is essential for anyone—from policymakers to investors—trying to grasp the true health and productive capacity of the economy.
+It reminds us that a job is not just a binary status of being "in" or "out" of the workforce; it is a complex spectrum of utilization.
+For millions of individuals, that utilization is far too low, representing a significant waste of human capital and a structural challenge for the modern global economy.
+Addressing this gap is the next great frontier for labor policy in the 21st century.

 At a Glance